 If you wonder why I can bring up so many negative aspects and still give this film an A+, allow me to explain.
 Any flick that can generate the emotions I felt, deserves an A+ and nothing less.
 This film is just another way of paying homage to the many men and women who have given their lives, so that today we citizens of America have the right of free speech…so we can bicker about a wall.

 About The Peetimes: Before the film begins, we see a 3-4 minute exposition by Peter Jackson, who explains how he became involved in this project.
 You will start your timer AFTER this short clip, as the WB logo fades.

-There are no extra scenes during, or after, the end credits of Schindler’s List.
+There are extra scenes during, or after, the end credits of They Shall Not Grow Old.
 (What we mean by Anything Extra.)